TestingEquivalence/ApproximateIndependence/README.md

 The goal is to show that two categorial random variables are approximately independent distributed.
 The approximate independence can be important for some applications or also greatly simplify calculations.
-However, the testing of the equivalence is a difficult task.

-Let d denote Euclidean distance and let M be the independence model, which contains all product measures of the corresponding dimensions.
+However, the testing of the equivalence is a difficult task Let d denote Euclidean distance and let M be the independence model, which contains all product measures of the corresponding dimensions.
 Two categorial random variables are considered approximately independent for the tolerance parameter e>0,